Back to Blog

 Why Every Brand Needs a Crisis Playbook

 It's not a matter of if you'll receive negative comments — it's when.
 A single mishandled complaint can snowball into a PR disaster, while a well-managed response can actually turn critics into loyal customers.
-Brands that respond to negative feedback effectively see a 25% increase in customer advocacy.
+Research from the Sprout Social Index 2025 shows that brands responding to negative feedback effectively see a 25% increase in customer advocacy.
+The HubSpot State of Marketing report confirms that 76% of consumers judge a brand by how it handles public complaints.

 The problem?
 Most businesses react emotionally, defensively, or too slowly.
 This playbook gives you a system so you can respond with confidence every time.